A Framework for Risk Assessment and Optimal Line Upgrade Selection to Mitigate Wildfire Risk: Identifying the Optimal Set of Power Lines for Undergrounding

 \section{Identifying the Optimal Set of Power Lines for Undergrounding}

-In this section, we present a simple optimization-based method to support decisions regarding \emph{which power lines} should be prioritized for undergrounding in a region with significant wildfire risk.
+In this section, we present a simple optimization-based method to demonstrate how data on wildfire risk can be used to support decisions regarding \emph{which power lines} should be prioritized for undergrounding in a region with significant wildfire risk.
 We consider a power system with $N$ overhead power lines.
 In most cases, a utility likely would not underground the entire length of a long transmission line due to high cost.
 Therefore, we split the lines up into line segments represented by the set $\mathcal{L}$.
 Note that the number of line segments $N_L = |\mathcal{L}| \geq N$.
 For each line segment $l\in\mathcal{L}$, we define the associated wildfire risk as $R_{l}$ and the cost of undergrounding by $C_l$.
-Further, we define a binary decision variable $z_l$ which represents whether line segment l is undergrounded ($z_l=1$) or not ($z_l=0$).
+Further, we define a binary decision variable $z_l$ which represents whether line segment $l$ is undergrounded ($z_l=1$) or not ($z_l=0$).
 We represent the budget for undergrounding lines as $C^{\max}$.

 With this information, we formulate a simple optimization problem to identify the optimal set of lines to underground: